mattermost/docs/source/about/self-hosted-subscriptions.rst

 We'll send you an email notice around the end of the quarter reminding you to send us your report.

-From Mattermost v7.7, you can send us this information from **System Console > License and Edition** page.
+From Mattermost v7.7, you can send us this information from **System Console > License and Edition > True-up Review**.

+If your deployment doesn't have internet access, you'll need to export a bundle which is uploaded via the Customer Portal.
+It's then accessed by the Custome Success team.
+In **System Console > True-up Review**, select **Export Bundle**.
+Then log into your Customer Portal account, navigate to the **True-up Review** section and upload the bundle.

 For Mattermost v7.6 and below, to send this report, take a screenshot of **System Console > Site Statistics** and send in a reply email back to us.
 Please ensure your screenshot is taken from the top of the page and includes the **Total Active Users** metric.